Companion Planting Dahlias: The Ultimate Guide To Growing Beautiful Flowers

 Image of companion planting dahlias

-• Dahlias and cosmos: These two flowers bloom at the same time and have similar color palettes, so they make a great combination.
+- Dahlias and cosmos: These two flowers bloom at the same time and have similar color palettes, so they make a great combination.
 Cosmos are also short enough to not crowd out the taller dahlias.
-Image of Dahlias and cosmos companion planting

-• Dahlias and rudbeckia: These two flowers have similar heights and bloom at the same time, so they make a great complementary pair.
+- Dahlias and rudbeckia: These two flowers have similar heights and bloom at the same time, so they make a great complementary pair.
 Rudbeckia also attracts butterflies and other pollinators, which is a plus.
-Image of Dahlias and rudbeckia companion planting

-• Dahlias and asters: Asters come in a wide range of colors, so you can find some that will complement your dahlias perfectly.
+- Dahlias and asters: Asters come in a wide range of colors, so you can find some that will complement your dahlias perfectly.
 They also bloom for a long time, so you'll enjoy their beauty all season long.
-Image of Dahlias and asters companion planting

-• Dahlias and bee balm: Bee balm is a great companion plant for dahlias because it attracts pollinators, which helps to keep your dahlias healthy.
+- Dahlias and bee balm: Bee balm is a great companion plant for dahlias because it attracts pollinators, which helps to keep your dahlias healthy.
 It also has a long bloom time, so you'll enjoy its beauty all season long.
-Image of Dahlias and bee balm companion planting

-• Dahlias and lavender: Lavender is a classic companion plant for dahlias.
+- Dahlias and lavender: Lavender is a classic companion plant for dahlias.
 It has a calming scent that deters pests, and it also helps to improve the drainage of the soil.
-Image of Dahlias and lavender companion planting

 Post a Comment for "Companion Planting Dahlias: The Ultimate Guide To Growing Beautiful Flowers"